JaneaSystems/rnw-modinit/README.md

 The app will generate the project files in `windows` folder.

 ## How it works
-The tool will take all the files in the `template` folder, and change all occurances of `MODNAME` in both the filenames and file content to the given `ModuleName`.
-It will also generate a GUID and replace all occurances of `MODGUID` in the files with the generated one.
+The tool will take all the files in the `template` folder, and change all occurrences of `MODNAME` in both the filenames and file content to the given `ModuleName`.
+It will also generate a GUID and replace all occurrences of `MODGUID` in the files with the generated one.